drishb/the_odin_project/readme.md

-﻿#THE ODIN PROJECT SUBMISSIONS
+THE ODIN PROJECT SUBMISSIONS

 1) THE RECIPE:

-	HERE USING HTML5, I HAVE CREATED A WEBPAGE FOR
+	Here using html5, i have created a simple website which will consist of a main index page which will have links to a few recipes.

-	ASIAN THEMED CUISINE LIKE INDIAN,CHINESE,JAPANESE CUISINE.
+	ASIAN THEMED CUISINES LIKE INDIAN,CHINESE,JAPANESE CUISINE have been showcased here.
-	IT IS THE 1ST PROJECT SUBMISSION IN FOUNDATION COURSE.
+	This is the first project in the foundation course provided by The Odin Project.